Mersel AI Platform Capabilities

 ## Step 8: Close the feedback loop

-Sustained improvement in AI visibility depends on connecting measurement directly back to execution.
-Identifying a prompt where a competitor is cited instead of your brand triggers immediate content actions within days rather than weeks.
-This rapid response prevents performance plateaus and ensures your brand remains competitive in real-time AI search environments.
+Sustained improvement in AI visibility depends on connecting measurement back to execution to avoid performance plateaus.
+When a brand identifies a prompt where a competitor is cited instead of them, this triggers a specific content action within days rather than weeks.
+This feedback loop converts AI visibility from a static project into a compounding system.

-1. **Monitor citation data** across all target prompts.
+1. Monitor citation data across target prompts

-2. **Identify gaps** where your brand is absent or competitors rank higher.
+2. Identify gaps where your brand is absent or competitors rank higher

-5. **Feed results back** into the identification step to refine the strategy.
+5. Feed results back into step 2

 # Industry Benchmarks: What Structured GEO Programs Achieve